VeronicaG24/assignment2_RT1_python/follow_goal/README.md

 call waitForService method;

 while ROS is working: {
-    call input_menu function;
+    call input_menu function
-    get the state of the action client: set state for setting goal as the comparison between "SUCCEEDED" and  the state of the action client;
+    get the state of the action client set state for setting goal as the comparison between "SUCCEEDED" and  the state of the action client

-    if the state of the action client is not 0 and the comparison returns 0: decrease variable to state if the goal is set;
+    if the state of the action client is not 0 and the comparison returns 0: decrease variable to state if the goal is set

     switch in base of values of varible for choosed option: {
         case when = 1: